 A. Fill out the Marist Adult Application for Admissions and submit to the Office of Adult Undergraduate Admission along with your sealed official college transcripts and $50.00 (non-refundable) application fee.
 Upon acceptance, you will be mailed a transcript credit evaluation at which point you will make an appointment to register with an academic advisor.

-Q. Is there campus housing for adult undergraduate students?
+Q. Is there campus housing for adult students?

-A. No, campus housing is not available for students over the age of 22.
+A. No, on-campus housing is not available for students over the age of 22.
 However, off-campus housing listings are available in our Residence Life Office.

 A. Yes.
 Financial Aid is available to a matriculated student in a degree program or certificate program.
 Students must be enrolled in at least six credits and require financial assistance to meet the total expense of Marist College.
 Students should apply for this assistance while applying for admission.